Query

 name: review-team

-name: gpt-4Each target receives the same input and produces an independent response in status.responses[].
+name: gpt-4Each target receives the same input and produces an independent response in status.response[].

 Query Parameter Expansion